onestardao/WFGY/TensionUniverse/BlackHole/Q023_strong_cp_problem.md

 4. `signal_world_switch_consistency`

    * Definition: measures the difference between the model’s internal representations and outputs when reasoning under World T_CP assumptions versus World F_CP assumptions.
-   * Use: encourage clean separation of assumptions; the model should not mix low-tension and high-tension worlds in a single answer.
+   * Use: encourage clean separation of assumptions; the model should not mix low tension and high tension worlds in a single answer.

+These signals are auxiliary controls on internal representations.
+They are not physical measurements and they do not by themselves yield any conclusion about which strong CP mechanism is realized in the actual universe.

 ### 7.2 Architectural patterns